nikphillydev/NP1_DRONE/README.md

 The flight control computer implements software drivers for the onboard accelerometer, gyroscope, magnetometer, and barometer.
 Using this data, the FCC implements
 - Calibration for all sensors
-- 9-axis + barometer extended kalman filter (EKF) for state estimation [x, y, z, roll, pitch, yaw]
-- Communication with ground station for the following control modes:
+- 9-axis + barometer extended kalman filter (EKF) for state estimation [x, y, z, roll, pitch, yaw] The FCC also communicates with ground station for the following control modes:
   - Hover at specific altitude
   - Circular loiter at altitude and radius
   - Manual control